elixir-lang/elixir-lang.github.com/crash-course.markdown

 ### Pattern Matching

-Pattern matching in Elixir is based on Erlang's implementation and in general very similar:
+Pattern matching in Elixir is based on Erlang's implementation and in general is very similar:

 **Erlang**